jpsch8/myMathResearch/README.md

 Would it be possible to play around with matrices and high dimensional math to do game theory?
 Is there a way to use any of this in the design and back testing of trading algorithms?
 I started studying asymptotics, it will be interesting to see where it takes me.
+I finished 18.s096 from MIT.
+It covered math topics in finance, it was ok.